microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

  1. Using Windows APIs for network to implement RTP video streaming and RTSP server , and using [Schannel APIs](https://docs.microsoft.com/en-us/windows/win32/com/schannel) for secure RTSP.
  2. Using credential store using [PasswordVault APIs](https://docs.microsoft.com/en-us/uwp/api/windows.security.credentials.passwordvault?view=winrt-19041)

- This base implementation suports H264 RTP via RTSP .
+ This base implementation supports H264 RTP via RTSP .
 The code can be extended very easily to support more RTP payloads and other protocols as well.
 Refer to this figure to understand the interaction between various components.

 ![NetworkStreamer Block Diagram](docs/RTSPVideoStreamer.jpg)
  ## RTPSink